+The pump is now ready for installation.
 Final adjustments will be made with the pump in operation.

-- 1. Connect all piping and fill the pump with fluid. - 2.
-Reconnect the electrical connections, referring to the colored or numbered tape used to mark the wires.

-- 3. Make sure all valves are opened, and fluid will flow through the system. - 4.
-Start the pump and make the final adjustments to the M6 bolts holding the cover on.
-These nuts and bolts must be torqued to about 7-11 ft. lbs. to obtain proper performance. - Check for leaks on pump and piping.
+- Reconnect the electrical connections referring to the colored or numbered tape used to mark the wires during disassembly. - 2.
+Connect all piping and fill the pump with fluid. - 3.
+Make sure all valves are open, and fluid will flow through the system. - Start the pump and make the final adjustments to the 3/8" nuts and bolts holding the cover on.
+These nuts and bolts must be torqued to 20 ft. lbs. to obtain proper performance. - Check for leaks on pump and piping.
 Special attention should be given to the seal area at the rear opening in the motor bracket. - 6.
 Under pressure, the impeller will find its "hydraulic" balance. - 7.
 Using an amprobe or similar device, check for motor overload. - While the impeller is seating, it is common to experience some variance in readings.
-After a run-in period the readings should level off.
+After a runin period the readings should level off.